For Election Day in California, here's one last reminder on Peace & Freedom Party's stands on national and local candidates plus ballot propositions.

 With Bernie Sanders in the running for the Democratic Party nomination for U.S. president, many leftists and socialists – particularly those in the so-called “battleground” or “purple” states – are stumped.
 For the socialist, choosing in Election 2020 may not be easy when presented with a choice of Sanders (hampered though he may be by Party baggage), the state’s ballot-qualified candidate and perhaps even an ecosocialist Green Party candidate.

-The Party for Socialism and Liberation (PSL) is a national socialist organization with presence in 28 states and the District of Columbia.
+The Party for Socialism and Liberation (PSL) is a nationwide socialist organization with presence in 28 states and the District of Columbia.
 PSL is particularly strong in California, and their members comprise and important part of the Peace and Freedom Party.
 Earlier this month, PSL/PFP member Richard Becker released the following statement, run in its entirety, on behalf of the party regarding the campaign of Sen. Bernie Sanders.